JBNU-MACS/JBNU-MACS.github.io/content/ko/publication/0001-Wide-field 3d Ultrasound Imaging Platform With A Semi-automatic 3d Segmentation Algorithm For Quantitative Analysis Of Rotator Cuff Tears/index.md

 ---
-title: '<span style="font-size:95%">Wide-field 3D Ultrasound Imaging Platform with a Semi-Automatic 3D Segmentation Algorithm for Quantitative Analysis of Rotator Cuff Tears</span>'
+title: 'Wide-field 3D Ultrasound Imaging Platform with a Semi-Automatic 3D Segmentation Algorithm for Quantitative Analysis of Rotator Cuff Tears'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here